Zita of Bourbon-Parma: Widowhood

 After Charles's death, the former Austrian imperial family were soon to move again.
 Alfonso XIII of Spain had approached the British Foreign Office via his ambassador in London, and they agreed to allow Zita and her seven (soon to be eight) children to relocate to Spain.
-Alfonso duly sent the warship Infanta Isabel to Funchal and this took them to Cadiz.
+Alfonso duly sent the warship Infanta Isabel to Funchal and this took them to Cádiz.
 They were then escorted to the Pardo Palace in Madrid, where shortly after her arrival Zita gave birth to Archduchess Elisabeth.
-Alfonso XIII offered his exiled Habsburg relatives the use of Palacio Uribarren at Lekeitio in the Bay of Biscay.
+Alfonso XIII offered his exiled Habsburg relatives the use of Palacio Uribarren at Lekeitio on the Bay of Biscay.
 This appealed to Zita, who did not want to be a heavy burden to the state that harboured her.
 For the next six years Zita settled in Lekeitio, where she got on with the job of raising and educating her children.
 They lived with straitened finances, mainly living on income from private property in Austria, income from a vineyard in Johannisberg in the Rhine Valley, and voluntary collections.
 Other members of the exiled Habsburg dynasty, however, claimed much of this money, and there were regular petitions for help from former Imperial officials.

 Move to Belgium

-By 1929, several of the children were approaching the age to attend university and the family sought to move to the Belgian village of Steenokkerzeel near Brussels, where they were closer to several members of their family.
+By 1929, several of the children were approaching the age to attend university and the family moved to a castle in the Belgian village of Steenokkerzeel near Brussels, where they were closer to several members of their family.
 Zita continued her political lobbying on behalf of the Habsburg family, even sounding out links with Mussolini's Italy.
 There was even a possibility of a Habsburg restoration under the Austrian Chancellors Engelbert Dollfuss and Kurt Schuschnigg, with Crown Prince Otto visiting Austria numerous times.
 These overtures were abruptly ended by the annexation of Austria by Nazi Germany in 1938.
 As exiles, the Habsburg family took the lead in resisting the Nazis in Austria, but this foundered because of opposition between monarchists and socialists.